USGS-R/NWCEd/README.md

 # Package Vignette

 Problem statement, how its relevant, example water budget data--example watersheds showing different hydrologic settings.
+Discuss learning objectives and how they relate to the problem statement (expectations of what the user is going to learn)

 ## Canned examples that illustrate the problem

 Need function to plot raw time series of water budget data.
 	Will require convert from monthly or daily to annual or longer.

+#### Function1 (Annual Time Series Plot Function)
+    *store a list of values in a variable
+    **convert values to annual
+    ***check the heading of the column from which the list is being pulled *store a list of respective values in another variable **convert values to annual
+    *function should plot the defined variables
+    **predefined plot size and plot format

 Link to NWC Portal for more.